 - After 9 minutes, immediately take out the eggs and soak in ice bath to stop them from cooking further.
 Let them cool for 3 minutes.

-- The soft boiled eggs are not completely hardened so gently peel the eggs.
+- At this stage, the soft boiled eggs are not completely harden.
+So, peel it gently.

 - Put the eggs in the sauce bag and close tightly.
-The eggs should be submerged in the marinade.
+Make sure the eggs are completely submerge in the marinade.
 Let them marinate for at least 3-4 hours in the refrigerator.
 For me, I marinating it overnight.

 - Take out the eggs and discard the marinade.
 Cut in halves to serve.